Picovoice/rhino/README.md

 **Raspberry Pi**, **Android**, **iOS**, **watchOS**, **Linux**, **Mac**, **Windows**, and **web browsers** are supported.
 * customizable.
 It can be customized for any given domain.

-NOTE: Currently open Linux and Raspberry Pi builds are available to open-source community.
-But we do have plans to make other platforms available as well in near future.
+NOTE: Currently only Linux and Raspberry Pi builds are available to the open-source community.
+But we do have plans to make other platforms available as well in upcoming releases.

 ## Table of Contents
 * [Try It Out](#try-it-out)